 Once the cart starts getting old, you may need to replace the batteries as well.
 But you don’t need to worry about this for at least five years after you purchase the cart.

-This makes maintaining an electrical golf cart much easier and cheaper than a gas golf cart.
+Maintaining an electric golf cart is much easier and cheaper than a petrol golf cart.

 They’re a Safer Option